The page has been translated by Gen AI.

 Max Clients

 You can set the maximum number of clients that can connect to the Redis server.
 The default is 10000.
-Since Redis internally uses 32, you should set it taking this into account.
-When the maximum is reached, a newly connecting client receives the “max number of clients reached” error message and can connect.
-If there are many concurrent client connections, this setting should be set higher.
+Since Redis internally uses 32, configure this value with that in mind.
+When the limit is reached, new clients receive the error message “max number of clients reached” and cannot connect.
+If there are many concurrent client connections, you should set this value higher.

 • redis.conf